Saints

 A 500-year tradition that is studied and admired today

 Thus began a tradition for the ongoing care of those with psychiatric conditions that has endured for over 500 years.
-Indeed it is still studied and admired today.
+Indeed, it is still studied and admired today.
 Moreover, Geel’s inhabitants have continued to take patients into their homes.
-In fact, they call them boarders, never patients and treat them as ordinary and useful members of the town.
+In fact, they call them boarders, never patients, and treat them as ordinary and valuable members of the town.
 Correspondingly, the hosts treat them as members of their families.
 They work, most often in menial labor, and in return, they become part of the community.
 Some stay a few months, some for decades, and others for their entire lives.
 Eventually, at its peak in the 1930s, the town’s inhabitants housed over 4,000 ‘boarders’.”

 St. Dymphna is the patron saint of mental illness and anxiety.